Review of Acana Singles Dry Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

 Even when you consider the protein-boosting effect of the chickpeas and lentils, this looks like the profile of a kibble containing a significant amount of meat.

-Acana Singles lists both with-grain and grain-free dry dog foods using a liberal amount of named meats and meals as its dominant source of animal protein, thus receiving 5 stars.
+Acana Singles lists both grain-inclusive and grain-free dry dog foods using a liberal amount of named meats and meals as its dominant source of animal protein, thus receiving 5 stars.

 Acana Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to Champion Petfoods.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Champion Petfoods.